Reputation Management

 Fewer No-Shows

-Patients booking with practices they trust via reviews show up more reliably.
-The commitment begins before the call, not at scheduling.
+Patients booking with practices they trust through reviews show up more reliably.
+In fact, the commitment begins before the call, not at scheduling.

 Increased Consultation Confidence

-Patients arriving having read positive experiences approach treatment discussions with more confidence and far less skepticism.
+Patients arriving after reading positive experiences approach treatment discussions with more confidence and less skepticism.
+As a result, objections surface less frequently.

 Improved Case Acceptance

 Trust built through reputation lowers barriers to accepting recommended treatment.
-Pre-qualified patients require less in-office convincing.
+Therefore, patients who already believe in the practice based on reviews require less in-office convincing.

 Shorter Decision Timelines

 Patients who’ve pre-qualified the practice through reviews make faster decisions.
-Less “let me think about it” — more “let’s schedule.”
+Instead of “let me think about it,” the answer is more often “let’s schedule.”

 — Who It Serves